J. Richard Capka

-J. Richard "Rick" Capka (born March 16, 1949) was sworn in as the 16th Federal Highway Administrator on May 31, 2006 and served until he resigned on January 24, 2008.
+Joseph Richard "Rick" Capka (born March 16, 1949) was sworn in as the 16th Federal Highway Administrator on May 31, 2006, and served until he resigned on January 24, 2008.
 Previously, Capka had been appointed the Deputy Administrator of the Federal Highway Administration (FHWA) in August 2002 and was the Acting Administrator since August 2005.
 In those capacities, he helped to prepare the Bush administration's proposed transportation reauthorization legislation; to shape the management of highway mega-projects and; to develop national programs and initiatives to relieve congestion.
 He was also the first U.S. Department of Transportation (USDOT) official to deploy to Iraq (2003) and led the highly successful federal response to the tragic 2007 collapse of the I-35 W Bridge in Minneapolis, MN.

-Prior to his appointment as Deputy Administrator, Capka served as Chief Executive Officer/Executive Director of the Massachusetts Turnpike Authority (MTA) where he directed the oversight of the $14.6 billion Central Artery/Tunnel project ("Big Dig") in Boston, the largest and most complex infrastructure project of its time in the United States.
+Prior to his appointment as Deputy Administrator, Capka served as chief executive officer/Executive Director of the Massachusetts Turnpike Authority (MTA) where he directed the oversight of the $14.6 billion Central Artery/Tunnel project ("Big Dig") in Boston, the largest and most complex infrastructure project of its time in the United States.
 In that capacity, Capka worked closely with the USDOT Inspector General, the FHWA, and other state agencies to develop and gain approval for the project's complex finance plan.
 The budget that Capka established in May 2001 remained on target and provided a sound foundation for the project's subsequent financial management.